 2. Support your local musician in Quito.

 All over the streets of Quito are musicians vying for your best dollar.
 We found folks playing guitars, bombos, and even accordions.
 We even struck up a dance or two when serenaded, dropping a dollar or two into the caja.
 Your American dollar goes a long way in Ecuador which also uses the American dollar for their currency.
 Be sure to appreciate the local musicians in Quito and support them when you can.

 On every block, we would see candy stands like the one in the picture above.
 Lacking the candy we grew up with, like Reese’s and Snickers, the stands offered up homemade baggies of sweetened, spiced, and seasoned nuts along with brittles.
 We just pointed and paid pennies.
 Our adventure handed up great flavors and delights which kept us going through the hot afternoon.

-4. Find the Central Market, drink a fruta.
+4. Find the Central Market, drink a fruta in Quito.

 When you ask the locals how to get to the Central Market (El Centro), ignore their looks and quizzical faces as they wonder why you’d want to go there.
 Go upstairs.
 Find the lady in the middle of the market with jars of fruit juices and order away.
 Made with local fruits and distilled water, these $1 fruit bombs delight your thirsty taste buds.
 We had a coconut and granadilla (passion fruit) combo that was to die for.
 It’s a fun and cheap thing to do in Quito where you can try so many treats.

 5. Take the free walking tour in Quito.